HD 130948

 HD 130948 or HP Boötis is a variable star with 2 brown dwarfs in the constellation Boötes.
+With an apparent magnitude of 6.0, it is faintly visible to the naked eye under very good observing conditions.
 It has a stellar classification of G1V, which means it is a main sequence star with a mass and surface temperature that are similar to the Sun.

-The estimated age of this star is also similar to the Sun at 4.7 billion years (Gyr) old, but it has a lower proportion of elements (63%) other than hydrogen or helium.
+The estimated age of HD 130948 is similar to the Sun at 4.7 billion years (Gyr) old, but it has a lower proportion of elements (63%) other than hydrogen or helium.
 However, a separate study in 2009 gave a much younger age of 0.5±0.3 Gyr and a higher metallicity that is very similar to the Sun.
+Evolutionary models suggest that it is just reaching the end of its main sequence life.

+Eric J. Gaidos et al. observed the star in 1998 and 1999, and discovered that it is a variable star.
+It was given its variable star designation, HP Boötis, in 2006.

 In 2002, a pair of co-orbiting brown dwarfs were discovered in orbit around this star.
 They were found using an adaptive optics instrument on the Gemini North 8m telescope in Hawaii.
 The pair have a 10-year orbital period about the primary star, and their combined mass is 10.9% of the Sun's mass.

 The space velocity components of this star through the Milky Way galaxy are (U, V, W) = (−14.0, 14.7, −0.1).